zhangpiu/Image/README.md

 This is a PPM encoder and decoder written by C++.
 The formats of PPM(Portable PixMap), PGM(Portable GreyMap), PBM(Portable BitMap) are a convenient(simple) method of saving image data.
 Please refer http://paulbourke.net/dataformats/ppm/ for more information.

 # Example
-A `boxBlur` function has been implenmented based on the simple PPM reader.
+A `boxBlur` function has been implenmented based on the simple PPM reader and `Image` struct.

 | original   | blurred       |
 | ---------- | :-----------: |